17.06.2019 The Residential Market in Sofia in Q1 of 2019 - Increased Activity and Unchanged Prices

 The neighborhoods that buyers are targeting this year are much more diverse due to the increased supply and better prices.

-Observations from BULGARIAN PROPERTIES indicate that Vitosha neighbourhood remains the top favorite for buyers.
+The observations of BULGARIAN PROPERTIES indicate that Vitosha neighbourhood remains the top favorite for buyers.
 This is largely due to the particularly strong interest in our exclusive Modera Residence complex, located in this neighborhood.

-Apartments were also actively traded in Liulin 2 quarter, where the only building with Act 16 – Permission to Use is on the market and prices vary between 650 and 700 Euro / sq.m.
+Apartments were also actively traded in Liulin 2 quarter, where the only building with Act 16 – Permission to Use is on the market and prices vary between 650 and 700 Euro/sq.m.

 The other popular districts in Sofia are Krastova Vada, Manastirski Livadi, Mladost 4.